VARUNPA123/EXPT-NO.-3-IMPLEMENTATION-OF-LINK-STATE-ROUTING-PROTOCOL-OSPF-/README.md

+# EXPT NO.3 IMPLEMENTATION OF LINK STATE ROUTING PROTOCOL OSPF

 # AIM
 To connect computers in multiple networks using Open Shortest Path First Routing Protocol and to verify the connectivity between computers.